No authorized Lands' End production in North Korea: CEO

 NEW YORK (Reuters) - Lands’ End has not authorized any production in North Korea and is investigating if any products of the Sears Holdings Corp (SHLD.O) unit were made without its knowledge in the country, its chief executive told Reuters on Thursday.

 U.S. companies are barred from trading with North Korea.
-Violations, including the outsourcing of any element of clothing production to the country, are punishable by up to a $1 million fine or 20 years in prison.
+And violations, including the outsourcing of any element of clothing production to the country, are punishable by up to a $1 million fine or 20 years in prison.

 “We will take action if warranted, depending on what the investigation finds,” Lands’ End CEO and President Edgar Huber said.